A generalization of Kummer theory to Hopf-Galois extensions: Abstract

 \section{Abstract}

-We introduce a Kummer condition for Hopf-Galois extensions that generalizes the notion of Kummer Galois extension, depending on the elements that are eigenvectors for all elements in a Hopf-Galois structure.
-We use this new perspective to characterize radical extensions $L=K(\sqrt[n]{a_1},\dots,\sqrt[n]{a_k})$ of a field $K$ that are $K$-linearly disjoint with $K(\zeta_n)$, where $\zeta_n$ is a primitive $n$-th root of unity.
-The main tool is the construction of a product Hopf-Galois structure on the compositum of almost classically Galois extensions $L_1/K$, $L_2/K$ under fairly general restrictions from Hopf-Galois structures on those.
-When $L/K$ is an extension of number or $p$-adic fields, we shall derive criteria on the freeness of $\mathcal{O}_L$ as module over its associated order in an almost classically Galois structure on $L/K$.
+We introduce a condition for Hopf-Galois extensions that generalizes the notion of Kummer Galois extension.
+Namely, an $H$-Galois extension $L/K$ is $H$-Kummer if $L$ can be generated by adjoining to $K$ a finite set $S$ of eigenvectors for the action of the Hopf algebra $H$ on $L$.
+This extends the classical Kummer condition for the classical Galois structure.
+With this new perspective, we shall characterize a class of $H$-Kummer extensions $L/K$ as radical extensions that are linearly disjoint with the $n$-th cyclotomic extension of $K$.
+This result generalizes the description of Kummer Galois extensions as radical extensions of a field containing the $n$-th roots of the unity.
+The main tool is the construction of a product Hopf-Galois structure on the compositum of almost classically Galois extensions $L_1/K$, $L_2/K$ such that $L_1\cap M_2=L_2\cap M_1=K$, where $M_i$ is a field such that $L_iM_i=\widetilde{L}_i$, the normal closure of $L_i/K$.
+When $L/K$ is an extension of number or $p$-adic fields, we shall derive criteria on the freeness of the ring of integers $\mathcal{O}_L$ over its associated order in an almost classically Galois structure on $L/K$.

 \MSC{12F10, 11Z05, 16T05, 11R04, 11R18, 11S15}

 \keywords{Kummer extension, Hopf-Galois structure, $H$-eigenvector}